krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

     }
     ```

-The following figure shows the time complexities of these three algorithms.
+Figure 2-7 shows the time complexities of these three algorithms.

 - Algorithm `A` has just one print operation, and its run time does not grow with $n$.
 Its time complexity is considered "constant order."
 - Algorithm `B` involves a print operation looping $n$ times, and its run time grows linearly with $n$.
 Its time complexity is "linear order."